Spring Head-On Collision Lawyer

 The most common injuries caused by head-on accidents include:

 - Spinal cord injuries

 Unfortunately, many victims suffer lasting injuries in head-on crashes.
 Disabilities are common in head-on accidents and require ongoing treatment to manage chronic pain, loss of mobility, and other complications.
 The cost of medical care can create a mountain of medical debt and become a financial strain for the crash victim and their loved ones.

-The at-fault driver and his or her insurance company should be held financially liable for the expenses caused by the accident.
-You shouldn’t be forced to pay out of pocket when your injuries resulted from an accident caused by someone else’s negligent actions.
+The at-fault driver and his or her insurance company should be held financially liable for the expenses caused by accident.
+You shouldn’t be forced to pay out of pocket when your injuries result from an accident caused by someone else’s negligent actions.

 Our experienced personal injury lawyers at Herrman & Herrman have seen the long-term effects caused by head-on accidents.
 We’ve seen the debilitating injuries our clients suffer.
 Even if your physical injury heals, you can struggle with psychological pain for many years.
 Some victims develop a phobia of driving, depression from disfiguring injuries, and post-traumatic stress disorder.
 It’s an ongoing battle that no one should have to face alone.

 Regardless of how safely you drive, you cannot prevent another driver from making bad decisions and driving drowsy or getting behind the wheel while impaired.
 Unfortunately, reckless behavior places everyone at risk.